armory/docs/content/en/includes/aurora-borealis/rna-install.md

 Each Kubernetes cluster that you install the RNA on should have a unique name that you set using the `agentIdentifier` parameter.
-This identifier is used in the Status UI and in other places to identify the cluster.
+This identifier is used to identify the cluster.
 Note that older versions of the RNA used the `agent-k8s.accountName` parameter for this.

 1. Verify that you are in the correct Kubernetes context.
 The RNA is installed in the target deployment cluster.